 On release in March 2000, New Zealand Herald reviewer Peter Calder wrote that Savage Honeymoon was "a film with such a self-confident swagger that it gets under our skin".
 The Evening Post's Philip Wakefield praised the film's Kiwi characters and "infectious exuberance".
 Savage Honeymoon would win five NZ Film and TV Awards, including best supporting actress (Elizabeth Hawthorne) and best music (credited to the band Dean Savage).

 It was a natural fit that Beesley become one of the key directors on another tale about a rule-breaking West Auckland family: Outrageous Fortune.
 After meeting him, producer Mike Smith thought Beesley had a good handle on what the show was trying to do.
 Beelsey has described it as a "classic" show with a dream cast, which proved that locally-made one hour dramas could "rate really well".

 Beesley directed episodes across the show's first four series, including the opening episodes of the third and fourth seasons.
 He felt a strange sense of deja vu when it came time to direct season two's award-winning Christmas Special, his second Westies in holiday park plotline after Savage Honeymoon.
 The special was named Best Drama Programme in the 2007 Qantas Television Awards; Beesley himself won multiple TV awards over Fortune's run.
-He would later be chosen to helm the first episode of Outrageous Fortune prequel Westside.
+He would later be chosen to helm the first episode (plus many more) of Outrageous Fortune prequel Westside.

 But there is creative life beyond West Auckland.
 Roughly the same time as Outrageous Fortune began its path to glory, Beesley was also scoring awards for his work in Wellington on the offbeat, occasionally surreal Insiders Guide to Happiness.